 Once you know your exact income and expenses, the next step to building your emergency fund is to create a monthly budget.

-If you’re budgeting by paycheck, which is the budgeting method I recommend for first-time budgeters, you’ll want to write down your take-home paycheck amount at the top and the pay date.
+If you’re using my Paycheck Budget template, which is the budgeting method I recommend for first-time budgeters, you’ll want to write down your take-home paycheck amount at the top and the pay date.

 Then under the “Savings Plan” section, write down Emergency Fund and specify how much money you would like to put towards your emergency fund from this paycheck.